mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 [Previous](1980-01-20-Blue-Cliff-Record-Case-2-Talk-2) \|
 [Next](1980-04-19-Blue-Cliff-Record-Case-3-Talk-1)

+### Summary

-#### Katagiri Roshi explains the meaning of Buddhist terms such as “save all sentient beings” and “all dharmas,” clarifying what *all* means.
+Katagiri Roshi explains the meaning of Buddhist terms such as “save all sentient beings” and “all dharmas,” clarifying what *all* means.
 It may not mean what we usually think.
 In Buddhism, *all* means something which is closely connected with our individual life. *Samskaras* comes up again.
 Ultimately, we have to dive into the ocean.

+### Transcript

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/save-all-sentient-beings" target="_blank">Listen to this talk on mnzencenter.org</a>